marcol/dotfiles/README.md

 * unstage: remove files from index (tracking)
 * uncommit: go back before last commit, with files in uncommitted state
 * undopush: git push -f origin HEAD^:master
-* amend: Ammend your last commit
+* amend: Amend your last commit
-* ammend: Ammend your last commit
 * cp: Grab a change from a branch
 * df: diff --color --color-words --abbrev
 * dh: Show the diff between the latest commit and the current state